puranik3/telstra-mern-stack-aug-2020/README.md

 - Object.seal(), Object.freeze(), Object.defineProperty()
 - How to define static member functions of a class
 - Concept of mixins in JavaScript
+- Can we add new nodes directly to children[] NodeList etc.?
+- why style and script dynamically injected dont work
+- event bubbling and event.stopPropagation()

 ## Awesome Store Server
 You can find the Awesome Store Server [here](https://awesome-store-server.herokuapp.com)